Protestant Revolution (Maryland): The Glorious Revolution and English Bill of Rights

 In England, events now began to move decisively against the Calverts and their political interests.
 In 1688, the country underwent what would later become known as the Glorious Revolution, during which the Catholic King James II of England was deposed and the Protestant monarchs King William and Mary II of England were installed on the throne.
 This triumph of the Protestant faction would cause Calvert considerable political difficulties.

 Sensibly, Calvert moved quickly to support the new regime, sending a messenger to Maryland to proclaim the new King and Queen.
-Unfortunately for Lord Baltimore, the messenger died during the journey, and a second envoy – if one was ever sent, Calvert would later claim that it was – never arrived.
+Unfortunately for Lord Baltimore, the messenger died during the journey, and a second envoy – if one was ever sent, as Calvert would later claim that it was – never arrived.

 While the other colonies in quick succession proclaimed the new sovereigns, Maryland hesitated.
 The delay was fatal to Baltimore's charter, and in 1691 Maryland became a royal province.
 Baltimore, however, was still permitted to receive the revenues in the form of quitrents and excises from his sometime colony.
 Maryland remained a royal colony till 1715, when it passed back into the hands of the Calverts.

 1689 Protestant Revolution in Province of Maryland

-Meanwhile, Maryland Puritans, by now a substantial majority in the colony, feeding on rumors from England and fearing Popish plots, began to organize rebellion against the proprietary government.
+Meanwhile, Maryland Protestants, by now a substantial majority in the colony, feeding on rumors from England and fearing Catholic plots, began to organize rebellion against the proprietary government.
 Governor Joseph did not improve the situation by refusing to convene the assembly and, ominously, recalling weapons from storage, ostensibly for repair.

 Protestants, angry at the apparent lack of official support for the new King and Queen, and resentful of the preferment of Catholics like deputy governor and planter Colonel Henry Darnall to official positions of power, began to arm themselves.
-In the summer of 1689, an army of seven hundred Puritan citizen soldiers, led by Colonel John Coode and known as "Protestant Associators", defeated a proprietarial army, led by the Catholic planter.
+In the summer of 1689, an army of seven hundred Protestant citizen soldiers, led by Colonel John Coode and known as "Protestant Associators", defeated a proprietarial army, led by the Catholic planter.
 Darnall, heavily outnumbered, later wrote: "Wee being in this condition and no hope left of quieting the people thus enraged, to prevent effusion of blood, capitulated and surrendered."

-After this "Glorious Protestant Revolution" in Maryland, the victorious Coode and his Puritan allies set up a new government that outlawed Catholicism; Catholics would thereafter be forced to maintain secret chapels in their home in order to celebrate the Mass.
+After this "Glorious Protestant Revolution" in Maryland, the victorious Coode and his Protestant allies set up a new government that outlawed Catholicism; Catholics would thereafter be forced to maintain secret chapels in their home in order to celebrate the Mass.
 In 1704, an Act was passed "to prevent the growth of Popery in this Province", preventing Catholics from holding political office.

 John Coode would remain in power until the new royal governor, Nehemiah Blakiston, was appointed on July 27, 1691.
 Charles Calvert himself would never return to Maryland, and worse, his family's royal charter to the colony was withdrawn in 1689.
-Henceforth, Maryland would be administered directly by the British monarchy.
+Henceforth, Maryland would be administered directly by the Crown.